• Skip to primary navigation

 How long do roasted nuts keep?

-While it's true that they are probably the most delicious during the first two weeks after you cook them, roasted nuts can keep a surprisingly long time.
+While it’s true that they are probably the most delicious during the first two weeks after you cook them, roasted nuts can last a surprisingly long time.
 If they still smell good, they will still taste good.
 They do not need to be refrigerated.

 How to tell when nuts are stale or rancid: